Nihalrt/FILE-SYSTEMS/README.md

 This project involves three main tasks:

 ### Task 1: stat360fs.c
 Create `stat360fs.c` to extract and display information from a 360fs file system image.
-This includes reading the superblock and retrieving FAT entries.
+This includes reading the superblock and retrieving all the FAT entries.

 ### Task 2: ls360fs.c
 Develop `ls360fs.c` to generate a listing of the root directory for a 360fs file system image in a specific format.